-It’s possible to have both our social emotional networks while also owning our photos in a more permanent location.
+It’s possible to have both our social-emotional networks while also owning our photos in a more permanent location.
 I look forward to seeing Pressgram in the wild!

 John and his team have worked tirelessly for the last few months to bring his ( the community? ) vision to reality.
 A few weeks ago the app was submitted to the App Store for approval.
 It was rejected.
 Apple wanted some design changes.
-John’s team made some changes and the app was resubmitted for approval.
+John's team made some changes and the app was resubmitted for approval.
 And was rejected again.
-Changes were made and the app was submitted to Apple for a third time.
+Changes were made and the app was submitted to Apple for the third time.
 This time the app was approved.
 It was well worth waiting for.

 Getting started is easy enough.
 Download the app from the iTunes App Store and create an account via Twitter, Facebook or email.
 You'll want to check your email inbox for your temporary password.

-The first thing you’ll want to do is complete the social profile for your Pressgram account.
+The first thing you'll want to do is complete the social profile for your Pressgram account.
 Tapping the area with your profile photo will take you to your profile page.
-Tap the little pencil and fill in the form with your name, your web site and a short bio.
+Tap the little pencil and fill in the form with your name, your website and a short bio.
 You can also change your password or make your Pressgram account private.

-Now it’s time to setup your sharing options.
+Now it's time to set up your sharing options.
 Head back out to the main menu and tap the little gear icon.
 This will take you to the Settings menu.

 You can add the settings for your WordPress.com or self-hosted WordPress blog so that you can optionally post content.
-The support team has put together a Knowledge Base to help guide you through this.
+The support team has put together an Knowledge Base to help guide you through this.

-In the Setting menu you can adjust your social media sharing and iOS notifications options.
+In the Setting menu, you can adjust your social media sharing and iOS notifications options.
 Pressgram supports Twitter and Facebook and I expect John has more planned for a future release.

 Ok.
 Now setup is complete you are ready to start sharing some photos.
 You can either import an existing photo from your camera roll or snap a new one.
 All photos will be square by default.
 There is a grid overlay to help with compositions and flash and rear front facing camera toggles.
-After you capture or import a photo, Pressgram will walk you through choosing a filter — there are some very nice ones — putting a border around your image or adding a blur effect.
+After you capture or import a photo, Pressgram will walk you through choosing a filter -- there are some very nice ones -- putting a border around your image or adding a blur effect.
 Instagram users will be right at home with the options.
-Once you are doing tweaking your image, Pressgram will take you to the another screen.
+Once you are doing tweaking your image, Pressgram will take you to another screen.
 Here you can add some text to go along with your image post to the Pressgram network.
-You can also add hash tags and choose which blog or social network to share your content to.
+You can also add hashtags and choose which blog or social network to share your content to.

 Tap the little check mark and, voila!
 You have just joined the revolution.
 I spent quite a bit of time looking through the images in the Popular photo feed.
 Tap an image to bring up a screen with just that image.